Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 After picking up this set, I was on the lookout for sporty tyres for 14-inch wheels.
 Out of several in Malaysia and Singapore, I found only one that was marketed as a performance tyre.
 Only one.

-Mugen CF-48s are available with center caps and aerodiscs.
+MUGEN CF-48s are available with center caps and aerodiscs.
 The inclusion of these items can inflate the price and improve the value of each set.
-My set came available with only one center cap, out of four.
+Mine came available with only one center cap, out of four.

 I purchased this set at a discounted amount, at amongst the lowest prices available for 14-inch CF-48s on auction sites.